okuvshynov/b63/README.md

 - -c counter1[,counter2,counter3,...] -- override default counters for all benchmarks.
 - -e epochs_count -- override how many epochs to run the benchmark for
 - -t timelimit_per_benchmark - time limit in seconds for how long to run the benchmark; includes time benchmark is suspended.
+- -d delimiter to use for plaintext.
+Comma is default.
+- -s seed.
+Optional, needed for reproducibility and A/B testing across binaries, for example, different versions of code or difference hardware.

 ### Configuration in code
 It's possible to configure the counters to run within the code itself, by using B63_RUN_WITH("list,of,counters", argc, argv);